RMolania/RUVIIIPRPS/README.md

 install_github('mtrussart/RUVPRPS')
 ```

-## Using RUVPRPS to remove unwanted variation from large-scale RNA sequencing data
+## Using RUV-PRPS to remove unwanted variation from large-scale RNA sequencing data

 RUVPRPS is a novel strategy using pseudo-replicates of pseudo-samples (PRPS) to normalize RNA-seq data in situations when technical replicate are not available or well-designed.
 We provided a vignette Introduction_to_RUVPRPS.Rmd that explains step by step how to load and normalise datasets and also how to visualise the diagnostic plots before and after normalisation.